hellmarbecker/blog/_posts/2023-06-28-indexes-in-apache-druid.markdown

 ### Bitmap indexes - why?

-Bitmap indexes came up as relational databases were enhanced with analytical features.
+***Bitmap indexes*** came up as relational databases were enhanced with analytical features.
 A bitmap index stores, for each value, a bit array where the position of each row that has a _1_ bit and all the other positions are _0_.
+It can be thought of as an ***inverted index*** that maps not a row number to a value, but a value to a collection of rows where the value occurs.

 This has a number of advantages:

 - Fast lookup of all rows for a value.
 Because the bitmap index is an array, such lookups are _O(1)_.
 - Even better, bitmap indexes are mergeable in any combination.
 To model logical conditions such as the union or intersection of filters, just apply bitwise logical _OR_ and _AND_ operations to the bitmap.